Panzer-Jack/Panzer-Jack/README.md

 - 🧳 Working for [@bilibili](https://github.com/bilibili/)，as FE dev.
 - 🎓 A newbie currently learning Rust.
-- 🔭 I’m currently learning Game Development & Music & Drawing
+- 🔭 I’m currently learning audio-visual & web game dev
 - 😃 An amateur in playing harmonica, piano and digital painting
 - ❤️ A fan of RTS games, especially Paradox Interactive